GSA/digitalgov.gov/content/posts/2015-09-30-how-ostp-crowdsourced-a-crowdsourcing-toolkit.md

 To promote crowdsourcing, one effective tool is, well, crowdsourcing.

-Today, the White House [Office of Science and Technology Policy](http://www.whitehouse.gov/administration/eop/ostp) (OSTP) and the [Federal Community of Practice for Crowdsourcing and Citizen Science](https://www.WHATEVER/communities/federal-crowdsourcing-and-citizen-science/) (CCS) unveiled the [Citizen Science and Crowdsourcing Toolkit](https://crowdsourcing-toolkit.sites.usa.gov/).
+Today, the White House [Office of Science and Technology Policy]({{< relref "federal-crowdsourcing-and-citizen-science.md" >}}) (CCS) unveiled the [Citizen Science and Crowdsourcing Toolkit](https://crowdsourcing-toolkit.sites.usa.gov/).
 The toolkit contains information, resources, and best practices federal agencies can use to harness the power of public participation.

 Specifically, the toolkit provides: